DanArmstrong124/my-first-website/README.md

 Welcome to my first webpage

+In this project, I have used HTML, CSS, MarkDown, Git and CLI.
+Along with the external sources such as GitHub.

+Learning the command line interface takes time, and is important to attempt to make pushing a project to GitHub second nature, finding files and attempting to create files using the nano command.

 ## Check this out:

 Using two hashtags in a MarkDown file will give the same effect as H2